 4 credits.
 Philosophy, objectives, techniques, content, and materials for teaching mathematics in the middle and secondary schools.
+Taken concurrently with EDU3421

 EDU3346 Teaching Music in Middle and Secondary Schools

 2 credits.
 Materials, methods, curriculum organization, and administration of the middle and secondary school music program.
 Taken concurrently with EDU3422